 This article may include affiliate links that earn us a small commission at no extra cost to you, and some content was created with the help of AI tools but reviewed and approved by a human before publishing.

-Apple introduced the MacBook Neo, a new entry-level MacBook that starts at 599 dollars.
+Today Apple introduced the MacBook Neo, a new entry-level MacBook that starts at $599.
 The MacBook Neo brings the full macOS experience to a lower price than any Mac notebook before it.

 The laptop was announced during Apple’s March 4 hardware event and targets students, first-time Mac buyers, and people using Chromebooks or low-cost Windows laptops.
 Preorders are open now and the laptop reaches stores on March 11.